Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap that is, it’s most likely a gap or crack that requirements sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit within the house need the sealing.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be sealed off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.
+If you can feel external air entering or the sound of a clear draught emanating out of a hole or gap or crack, then it is most likely a gap or hole that needs sealing in somehow.
+Large gaps and cracks should be sealed permanently.
+Any gaps greater than 3mm that let air into or out within the house need the sealing.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked from.
+Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed whenever imaginable.

-You don’t need to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement of the structure as the household warms and cools so that they can still be shut and opened, rather than securing.
-We will check every window and door during an Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the home heats and cools, in order to let them be opened and closed rather than being stuck.
+We will examine the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections